Nate Lowe Player Props: Rangers vs. Rays

-Nate Lowe -- hitting .279 with a double, two home runs, three walks and eight RBI in his past 10 games -- will be in action for the Texas Rangers against the Tampa Bay Rays, with Tyler Glasnow on the mound, on June 9 at 6:40 PM ET.
+The Texas Rangers and Nate Lowe, who went 0-for-3 last time out, take on Taj Bradley and the Tampa Bay Rays at Tropicana Field, Saturday at 4:10 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Cardinals.
+In his most recent game he had a hitless performance (0-for-3) against the Rays.

 Nate Lowe Game Info & Props vs. the Rays